needle-mirror/com.unity.remote-config-runtime/Documentation~/CodeIntegration.md

         // Set the environment ID:
         ConfigManager.SetEnvironmentID("an-env-id");

-        // Fetch configuration setting from the remote service:
+        // Fetch configuration settings from the remote service:
         ConfigManager.FetchConfigs<userAttributes, appAttributes>(new userAttributes(), new appAttributes());

+        // Fetch configuration settings could be also called with filterAttributes in order to get response filtered by key, type or schemaId:
+        ConfigManager.FetchConfigs<userAttributes, appAttributes, filterAttributes>(new userAttributes(), new appAttributes(), new filterAttributes());
     }

     void ApplyRemoteSettings (ConfigResponse configResponse) {